CrypticVerse/BetterBiomes/README.md

 For servers, place the file in the `mods` folder on the server. *Please note that the mod is both server and client side.*

 ### Current Features include:
-Maple trees and the Maple forest biome
+Maple trees, maple related items, and maple sap!

 ## Compatibility